RAvdek/legendrian_links/lch_orientation.md

 - the webapp should not be updated yet.
 - we won't yet want to think about computing augmentations for coefficient modulus other than 2, etc.
 We can think about this later if we have time :D

-The ``right way'' to do this is in a new git branch with a pull request.
-I will help set this up.
-It will help organize our conversation and review the work.
-When the work is done, I can move the changes into the `master` branch, which is what people will normally be working with.

-To start, send me the email that you want to have connected to GitHub and I will send you an invitation to collaborate on the project with further instructions.